RTXI/live-image/README.md

 # Live Image

 Contained here are the secrets to spinning out an RTXI live CD.
-In future, this README will contain instructions for:
- - [x] Building the live CD from scratch.
- - [ ] Updating a downloaded CD.
- - [ ] Editing an already-extracted live CD's chroot filesystem.

 ## Building from scratch.
 To build from scratch, you will need two things: